 Our certificate of incorporation provides that our board of directors is divided into three classes, with each class serving three-year staggered terms.
-In addition, our certificate of incorporation provides that directors may only be removed from our board of directors with cause and by an affirmative vote of $66 \frac{2}{3}\%$ of our common stock except as set forth in the following sentence.
-For so long as Home Holdings and our other Principal Equity Holders own a majority of the outstanding shares of our common stock, directors may be removed, with or without cause, by the affirmative vote of a majority of our outstanding shares.
+In addition, our certificate of incorporation provides that directors may only be removed from our board of directors with cause and by an affirmative vote of 66 1⁄2/3% of our common stock, except as set forth in the following sentence.
+For so long as Home Holdings and our other Principal Equity Holders own a majority of our common stock, directors may be removed, with or without cause, by the affirmative vote of a majority of our custanding shares.
+Assuming the sale of the full number of shares contemplated to be sold in this offering as set forth in "Principal and Selling Stockholders," Home Holdings will no longer hold a majority of the voting power of our outstanding common stock after consummation of this offering.
 These provisions may have the effect of deferring, delaying or discouraging hostile takeovers, or changes in control or management, of our Company.